23007965/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 6**
 ---
--- Create a table named Products with the following columns:
+-- Create a table named Products with the following columns

-ProductID as INTEGER
-ProductName as TEXT
-Price as REAL
-Stock as INTEGER

 ```sql
 CREATE TABLE Products(